Code-Institute-Submissions/band-site-1/README.md

 ## Deployment
 This project was deployed to GitHub through the Cloud9 IDE using standard commit and push commands.<br>
+Commits were made at each major development stage or as issues were identified and fixed.<br>
+Several commits were made at one point due to an issue fixing a bug with background images not appearing on the GitHub page.
+This was resolved after several separate commits.<br>
 There are no differences between the development and deployed versions.<br>
-Other than a browser no further software or implementation is required and a link is provided on GitHub Pages.<br>
+Other than a standard browser no further software or implementation is required and a link is provided on GitHub Pages.<br>

 ## Credits

 ### Media
 Video, sample band images and music provided by the band.<br>
+Sample black and white band image (band-colour.jpg) was edited in GIMP 2.0 to introduce colour elements to fit in with the retro/colourful theme of the website.<br>
 Video sample was compressed due to large size to speed loading times of pages.<br>
 Additional images:<br>
 Wedding, Concert, Christmas, Corporate event - PxHere https://c.pxhere.com<br>